 PVID(default 1) to communicate with any normal untagged traffic.

-Modifying the default VLAN network setting will not change the existing configured host networks.
+- Modifying the default VLAN network setting will not update the existing configured host network.

-(optional) Users can customize each node's VLAN network configuration via going to the HOST > Network tab.
+Optional: Users can customize each node's VLAN network via the HOST > Network tab.

-A new VLAN network is created by going to the Advanced > Networks page and clicking the Create button.
+A new VLAN network can be created via the Advanced > Networks page and clicking the Create button.

-Only the first network interface card will be enabled by default.
-Users can either choose to use a management network or VLAN network.
+- Only the first NIC will be enabled by default.
+Users can either choose to use a management network or a VLAN network.

 Install guest agentoption in the Advanced Options tab to get the VLAN network IP address from the Harvester UI.

-Users can choose to add one or multiple network interface cards.
-Additional network interface card configurations can be set via cloud-init network data.
-For example:
+- Users can choose to add one or multiple network interface cards.
+Additional network interface card can be enabled by default via setting the cloud-init network data.
+E.g.,

 version: 1 config: - type: physical name: enp1s0 # name is varies upon OS image subnets: - type: dhcp - type: physical name: enp2s0 subnets: - type: DHCP